buildkite-plugins/docker-compose-buildkite-plugin/README.md

 Whether or not to automatically propagate all pipeline environment variables into the run container.
 Avoiding the need to be specified with environment.

-\* Caveat: only environment variables listed in $BUILDKITE_ENV_FILE will be propagated.
-This does not include e.g. variables that you exported in an `environment` hook.
-If you wish for those to be propagated, try `env-propagation-list`.
+**Important**: only pipeline environment variables will be propagated (what you see in the BuildKite UI, those listed in `$BUILDKITE_ENV_FILE`).
+This does not include variables exported in preceeding `environment` hooks.
+If you wish for those to be propagated you will need to list them specifically or use `env-propagation-list`.

 ### `command` (optional, run only, array)